 Peptide Modifications: Phosphorylation

-Phosphorylation plays essential roles in nearly every aspect of cell life.
-Protein kinases regulate signalling pathways and cellular processes that mediate every aspects of cellular communication and functions.
-However abnormal phosphorylation is a cause or consequence of many diseases.
-Mutations in particular protein kinases and phosphatases gives rise to a number of disorders and many naturally occurring toxins and pathogens exert their effects by altering the phosphorylation states of intracellular proteins.
+Phosphorylation plays an essential role in nearly every aspect of cellular life.
+Protein kinases regulate the signaling pathways and cellular processes that mediate every aspect of cellular communication and function.
+However, abnormal phosphorylation is a cause or consequence of many diseases.
+Mutations in particular protein kinases and phosphatases gives rise to a number of disorders, and many naturally occurring toxins and pathogens exert their effects by altering the phosphorylation states of intracellular proteins.

 - Case Studies

 Studies performed using radiolabeling techniques suggested that ~30% of proteins in eukaryotic cells can be phosphorylated.
 Classical methods of detecting protein phosphorylation involve 2D gel electrophoresis, or incubating cells with radiolabeled 32P-orthophosphate, generating cell extracts, separating proteins using SDS-PAGE, and finally exposing the resulting gel to film.
 However, these methods are labor-intensive and require the use of radioisotopes.
 The following summary provides a brief description of additional more modern methods that are used currently to measure protein phosphorylation.